Office & Hours

 download vita (pdf)

 My research can be broadly categorized in the area of African American psychology, with a focus on racial and ethnic identity development and correlates of academic achievement such as academic self-concept.
-My publications have appeared in professional journals such as the Journal of Black Psychology, the Journal of College Student Development, the Journal of Social Psychology, Measurement and Evaluation in Counseling and Development, the Journal of Multicultural Counseling and Development, the Journal of Counseling Psychology, Cultural Diversity and Ethnic Minority Psychology, Educational and Psychological Measurement, and the Harvard Educational Review.
+My publications have appeared in professional journals such as the Journal of Black Psychology, the Journal of College Student Development, Measurement and Evaluation in Counseling and Development, the Journal of Multicultural Counseling and Development, the Journal of Counseling Psychology, Cultural Diversity and Ethnic Minority Psychology, Educational and Psychological Measurement, and the Harvard Educational Review.
 A theme of much of my research is understanding the psychological and environmental factors that impact African American student achievement.
 My research and scholarship have led me to challenge the notion that African American students are anti-intellectual, and to critically re-examine the impact of racial and ethnic identity and gender on academic achievement.

 Georgia State University Ph.D.
 1998 Counseling Psychology

 Wake Forest University B.A.
 1991 Psychology

 Cokley, K., Awosogba, O., & Taylor, D. (2014).
 A 12-year content analysis of the Journal of Black Psychology (2000-2011): Implications for the field of Black psychology.
 Journal Of Black Psychology, 40(3), 215-238.

 Cokley, K., & Awad, G. (2013).
 In defense of quantitative methods: Using the "Master's Tools" to promote social justice.
 Journal for Social Action in Counseling and Psychology, 5(2), 26-41.